 Finalizing an adoption shifts your status from a supportive role to a primary legal parent, a transition that lasts a lifetime:

-• Lifelong financial security: Secures full inheritance rights for your child and makes them eligible for any federal benefits, such as Social Security or veteran protections, tied to your status.
+- Lifelong financial security: Secures full inheritance rights for your child and makes them eligible for any federal benefits, such as Social Security or veteran protections, tied to your status.
+As we are not estate attorneys, we strongly recommend that you seek counsel from an experienced estate attorney to ensure your wishes are clearly conveyed in your estate planning documents upon finalization of the adoption.

 Solidifying Your Connection: The Path Forward